 - Roofers aren’t disposing of the old roof materials (Read the contract carefully to see if this is the case or not)

-Don’t just go with the cheapest quote, or you may pay more in the long run.
+Don’t just go with the cheapest quote for your spray foam roofing project, or you may pay more in the long run.
 Get two to three estimates first and read the contracts carefully to make sure you’re comparing apples to apples.

 Get a Free Foam Roof Estimate